SiaFoundation/web/libs/env/README.md

 # Env

-Environment variables for the website server configuration.
+Environment variables for use across projects.

 ## Running unit tests